punchplatform/vscode-punchlang/README.md

 2. You may need to reopen your VSCode

-3. Extension is activated when you first access a Punch file
+3. Extension is activated when you first access a Punch file (`.punch`)

 ## Prerequisites